splunk-soar-connectors/microsoftonedrive/release_notes/unreleased.md

 **Unreleased**
-* Remove Django Package from the application [PAPP-31082]
+* Removed the Django Package from the application [PAPP-31082]